turnermike/hihat-related-downloads/README.md

 ## How it Works

-A new Post Type named "Related Downloads" will be available from your Dashboard's main menu.
+A new Post Type named Related Downloads will be available from your Dashboard's main menu.
 Here you should add a title, and select the file from your Meida Library or upload a new file.
 After the file has been added, tag this new Post using the "Related Download Tags" metabox.

 To establish a relationship between this download and your existing Posts, locate the Post in your Dashboard and tag that Post with the same tag used previously.